blakejacobus/blakejacobus.com/_posts/2024-06-03-elden-ring.md

 - Obtain *Gold Sewing Needle* to alter certain *armor* pieces
 - Buy or find a *Sacred Seal* in order to case incantations
     - Increase *Faith* to 15 so that I can use *Dragonfire* incantation
+- Collect *Exile* armor set, specifically the gauntlets and greaves
+- Use *Gold-Pickled Fowl Foot* to clear `Limgrave` and `Stormveil Castle` and collect lots of runes